Set Up SSO with Google

 APISIX supports the integration with more OIDC identity providers, such as Keycloak, Authgear, Microsoft Entra ID, and Auth0.

-In addition, APISIX also supports built-in authentication approaches such as key authentication, basic authentication, and JWT.
+In addition, APISIX also supports built-in authentication approaches such as key authentication, basic authentication, JWT authentication, and HMAC authentication.